CeceSchaeffer/Suvasis_Mukherjee_Cloned_Repo/README.md

 Contributions to enhance the application are welcome.
 Please feel free to submit a pull request or open an issue to discuss potential improvements.

 ## License
-This project is available under the MIT License.
+This project is available under the dronomy.io License.